Jagat45106/python_notes/python_Feature/simple.md

+Python Programming Lang is One of the SIMPLE Programming Language bcoz of 3 Important Technical Factors.

 **<span style="color:blue">Factor-1</span>**

-**Python Programming Provides "Rich set of MODULES".** So that Python Programmer can Re-Use the Pre-Defined Code from Existing MODULES and Makes the application Effective.
+Python Programming Provides Rich set of MODULES, So that Python Programmer can Re-Use the Pre-Defined Code from Existing MODULES and Makes the application Effective.

 - **Definition of Module**